DuncanCragg/OnexOS/README-App.md

 ### What's the nearest "competitor"?

-Since there's nothing really like OnexOS, it's hard to say!
+Since there's nothing really like LinkCraft, it's hard to say!
 It can perhaps be described
 as:

 _Like Minecraft Creative but instead of stacking blocks it has links between panels._

-OnexOS thus retains Minecraft's simplicity and power in doing everything the same basic way.
+LinkCraft thus retains Minecraft's simplicity and power in doing everything the same basic way.

 The top benefit of that is that, unlike in Minecraft, you can just pick up your house by its link and move it, clone it, or share it!